-Children have special educational needs (SEN) if they have a learning difficulty, which calls for special educational provision to be made for them.
+Children have special educational needs and/or a disability (SEND) if they have a learning difficulty, which calls for special educational provision to be made for them.

 What is a learning difficulty?

 - If they have a significantly greater difficulty in learning than the majority of children of the same age. - Have a disability, which prevents or hinders them from making use of educational facilities of a kind generally provided for children of the same age in schools within the area of the LEA.